fetchai/agents-aea/docs/overrides.md

   foo: ${FOO:str:bar}
 ```

-To utilise the environment variable placeholder, export the varible before running the application and make sure to use `--aev` flag if applicable for the given command
+To utilise the environment variable placeholder, export the variable before running the application and make sure to use `--aev` flag if applicable for the given command

 ```
 $ export FOO=some_other_value